-To isolate the desired family of t.d.l.c.
-Polish groups, we require a notion of a Cauchy sequence in a topological group.
-While topological groups do not have a metric in general, there is nonetheless a notion of "close together" since we can consider the "difference" of two group elements.
+The last property we here explore identifies a natural condition which ensures that $\operatorname{Aut}(\Gamma)$ is a locally compact group.
+The proof requires a useful notion of a Cauchy sequence in a topological group.
+While topological groups do not have a metric in general, there is nonetheless a notion of "close together" as we can consider the "difference" of two group elements.
+Indeed, even in the presence of a metric, this notion of a Cauchy sequence is often more useful for topological arguments.